OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 Welcome View
 ============

 #.
-When you start Mapbender you first have to log in to get access to your applications.
+When you start Mapbender you first have to login to get access to your applications.

 #.
-The welcome page provides links to the most imprtant pages related to Mapbender.
+The welcome page provides links to the most important pages related to Mapbender.

 #.
-Login Mapbender with user root password root (This is the user and password that you have after the installation of Mapbender.
+You can login Mapbender with user root password root (This is the user and password that you have after the installation of Mapbender.
 Please change the root password if you want to run a productive environment.
-Please do not delete the user root as this user has access to the template applications and is used on updates).
+Please do not delete the user root as this user has access to the Mapbender template applications and is used on updates).

   .. image:: images/screenshots/800x600/mapbender_welcome.png
      :scale: 80

-You can .....

-You get back to the list of the application .....
+After successful login you are directed to the application overview.

 Application overview